rehartmann/filoject/doc/filoject.md

 The scope of types managed by Filoject and contexts can be obtained using the `Get_Scope` functions.

+By default, a type has scope `Application`.
+The scope of a type can be changed to `Dynamic` by calling `Get_Scope`.
+This allows an object to be inserted into a context with scope `Dynamic`.

 ## Component injection

 A component eligible for component injection must meet the following criteria: